BeforeWave/agent-helm/docs/configuration.md

 ~/.config/agent-helm/config.yml
 ```

-Repo-local `.agent-helm/config.yml` files are not configuration sources.
-Workspace-specific policy belongs under the corresponding `workspaces[]` entry in the user config.
+Repo-local `.agent-helm/config.yml` files are not configuration authorities.

+Workspace-specific policy belongs under the corresponding `workspaces[]` entry in the user configuration.

-The effective host configuration is resolved in this order:
+The effective host configuration is resolved from:

 1. built-in defaults;
 2. `~/.config/agent-helm/config.yml`;
-3. explicit launcher/runtime overrides.
+3. supported launcher or runtime overrides.

-When an execution context selects a registered Workspace, Agent Helm then applies that Workspace's nested `execution` and `semantic` settings to the selected base checkout or Worktree.
+When an execution context selects a registered Workspace, the effective Workspace-specific `execution` and `semantic` settings are applied to the selected base checkout or managed Worktree.

 ## A practical configuration